 Finally, legislators are a long way behind in terms of creating the rules and laws for the new industry.
 By January 2021, the most recent legislative session had only filed one bill concerning cannabis.

 It is extremely unlikely that recreational cannabis will be available in South Dakota in 2021.
 It is also doubtful whether the state will implement a sales program for MMJ by July 2021.

 What Is the Situation with CBD in South Dakota?

 One would have expected Ravnsborg’s statement to clarify matters, but it did not.
-His chief of staff later said his statement is based on the definition of cannabis as a controlled substance.
-The AG believes that CBD oil is a product of the marijuana plant, the genus cannabis plant.
+His chief of staff later said the statement is based on the definition of cannabis as a controlled substance.
+The AG believes that CBD oil is a product of the marijuana plant, the genus cannabis.

-At present, most South Dakotan lawyers have to look at each CBD oil charge on a case-by-case basis.
+At present, most South Dakotan lawyers look at each CBD oil charge on a case-by-case basis.
 They recommend that state residents approach the cannabinoid with caution.